Our large-format fibre cement panels with a durable coating enable a cost-effective yet high-quality realization of your planned construction project.

-The garden and design collection from Swisspearl has a long history.
-The legendary fiber element was already used in 1912 to make the first fiber cement planter.
+The garden and living collection from Swisspearl has a long history.
+The legendary fibre element was already used in 1912 to make the first fibre cement planter.
 Weather resistance, durability, and high stability make this material the perfect choice for outdoor use.
 In the 1950s, Swiss interior architect and furniture designer Willy Guhl designed the well-known Loop Chair, a true classic.
-Since then, many other designers have discovered the malleability of fiber cement for themselves.
-The result is the unique Swisspearl garden and design collection.
+Since then, many other designers have discovered the malleability of fibre cement for themselves.
+The result is the unique Swisspearl garden and living collection.

-With the opening of the hand molding workshop in Payerne, we laid the foundation for the freestyle creation of design objects and planters.
-As a pioneer in the production of fiber cement panels for facades, the Swisspearl Group wanted to work with architects and designers.
+As a pioneer in the production of fibre cement panels for facades, the Swisspearl Group wanted to work with architects and designers.
 This is how the tradition-rich company bridged design and industry.